-ACC 240 - FRAUD EXAMINATION......3 CR Covers the principles and methodology of fraud detection and deterrence.
+Covers the principles and methodology of fraud detection and deterrence.
 Provides an introduction to the various ways fraud and occupational abuses occur, methods to identify the risk of exposure to loss from fraud, and appropriate prevention, detection, and investigation approaches.
-Lecture 3 hours per week.
-Offered in spring.
+Also, covers recent developments in e-commerce and consumer fraud and the legal options for victims of fraud.